fontainecoutino/MusicDownload/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To run the script, first, ensure you add the Spotify links in the `urls.txt file`.
+To run the script, first, ensure you add the Spotify links in the `urls.txt` file.
 One link per line.
 ### Mac
 * Default download
     ```sh